Fritz-Lium/fritz-lium.github.io/content/posts/2013-12/page-title.md

 ## How to use this layout

-To use this layout, you can just copy paste the HTML, along with the CSS in <a href="/css/pure-post.css">pure-post.css</a>, and the JavaScript in ui.js.
+To use this layout, you can just copy paste the HTML, along with the CSS in [pure-post.css](/css/pure-post.css), and the JavaScript in ui.js.
 The JS file uses vanilla JavaScript to simply toggle an <code>active</code> class that makes the menu responsive.

 ## Now Let's Speak Some Latin